 The regulations are not applied to areas where safety assessments are not a concern for discovery, in vitro studies, screening, and basic research studies.

-Benefits of a GMP certification
+What are the Benefits of a GMP certification?

 - Cost savings: GMP reduces the operating cost by enhancing the efficiencies of quality control processes and reducing the penalties due to non-compliance.